 If the service member was not activated in support of a contingency operation, the family does not qualify for TAMP, and active-duty benefits (including dental) end immediately.

-When the service member retires: When a service member retires, he/she may qualify to purchase TRICARE Retired Reserve for personal and family coverage.
+When the service member retires: Upon retirement, a service member may qualify to purchase TRICARE Retired Reserve for personal and family coverage.
 At age 60 (and when you begin receiving retired pay), you become eligible for the same benefits as all other retired service members.
 To learn more about medical benefits in retirement, select this link: Retiree Medical Benefits.